protesilaos/my-website/_interpretations/2022-06-29-malamas-letter.md

 Socratis Malamas sings about a letter.
 Who is the author and who its intended recipient?
 What does the author try to accomplish?
-And which are recipient's woes?
+And which are the recipient's woes?
 I believe this is a monologue.
 The person is trying to escape from their own obsessions, to let go of the past, and to accept the present for what it is.